shaharoded/Siamese-Neural-Networks-One-Shot-Image-Recognition/README.md

 ### Prediction
 - Load a pretrained model and evaluate its accuracy on the test set (Menu -> 4).
 - Visualize sample predictions with their similarity scores.
-- Visualize the worst predictions to gain insights over the model's difficulty, as well as a confidence histogram of the trained model (Menu -> 5).
+- Visualize the worst predictions to gain insights over the model's difficulties, as well as a confidence histogram of the trained model (Menu -> 5).

 ![Batch Sample](Images/histogram.png)